OmegaVR-Dev/genesis-ai-evolution-framework/docs/space-exploration-applications.md

 ## Why This Is Revolutionary for Space

 ### 1. **Mission Autonomy**
-**Without Your Framework**: Spacecraft waits for Earth commands, losing critical time **With Your Framework**: Spacecraft learns and adapts independently, making optimal decisions
+**Without This Framework**: Spacecraft waits for Earth commands, losing critical time **With This Framework**: Spacecraft learns and adapts independently, making optimal decisions

 ### 2. **Experience Accumulation**
-**Traditional**: Each mission starts from zero knowledge **Your Framework**: Each mission builds on all previous space exploration experience
+**Traditional**: Each mission starts from zero knowledge **This Framework**: Each mission builds on all previous space exploration experience

 ### 3. **Adaptive Problem Solving**
-**Traditional**: Pre-programmed responses to anticipated problems **Your Framework**: AI develops new solutions to unprecedented challenges
+**Traditional**: Pre-programmed responses to anticipated problems **This Framework**: AI develops new solutions to unprecedented challenges

 ### 4. **Long-Duration Mission Success**
-**Traditional**: Systems degrade, AI capabilities remain static **Your Framework**: AI improves over time, becoming more capable as mission progresses
+**Traditional**: Systems degrade, AI capabilities remain static **This Framework**: AI improves over time, becoming more capable as mission progresses

-## Real Space Scenarios Where Your Framework Is Critical
+## Real Space Scenarios Where This Framework Is Critical

 ### Scenario 1: Mars Dust Storm Navigation
 ```javascript